Naomi Osaka launches 'Play with Naomi Osaka' in her birthplace of Osaka, Japan

 Naomi Osaka continued to grow her 'Play with Naomi Osaka' tennis academy, which aims to bring more girls into sports.

-The first tennis academy by the Japanese player was launched in Tokyo in 2022, and since then, the academy has expanded to Los Angeles and Haiti, where her father hails from.
-The academy aims to bring more girls into sports, including tennis.
+The Japanese player launched her first tennis academy in Tokyo in 2022.
+Since then, the academy has expanded to Los Angeles and Haiti, where her father hails from.
+The academy aims to attract more girls to sports, including tennis.

 The most recent academy was launched in Osaka, Japan, where the tennis star was born.
-The project also aims to partner with more grassroots organizations in order to bring more people to sports and empower local communities in an effort to grow the game.
+The project also aims to partner with more grassroots organizations to bring more people to sports and empower local communities to grow the game.
 Speaking about the latest academy that she has launched, Osaka said:

 "I’m so happy to be able to support the community there through Play Academy because Osaka has such a special place in my heart."